SLU Swedish Species Information Centre

 - conduct and support research in the fields of biodiversity and conservation

 By supplying people working with biodiversity with an updated nomenclature (species names, names and definitions of habitat types and other important conservation terms) we enable them to speak the same language.
-Our taxonomical database Dyntaxa, which is freely available on the internet, plays an important part in these efforts.
+Our taxonomical database Dyntaxa plays an important part in these efforts.
 Our work is conducted in close cooperation with the Swedish Environmental Protection Agency, the Swedish Museum of Natural History and other parties concerned.

 Accumulation and dissemination of species records